german-easy-to-read/statements/_pages/submission.md

 ---

 # Submission
+We welcome all technological solutions.
+To foster scientific reproducibility we encourage you to use open source and data solutions whenever possible.

 All paper submissions must be formatted according to [KONVENS 2024 guidelines](https://konvens-2024.univie.ac.at/calls/call-for-papers).
 We accept three kinds of submissions:

 - Long papers must not exceed eight (8) pages of content.